Holidays and Holiday Pay

 For information on observing a “religious holy day,” refer to HOOP 112, Observing Religious Holy Days.

-If a holiday falls on an eligible employee's regularly scheduled work day, and the employee is required by his/her supervisor to work that day, or a fraction of it, or has approval in advance from his/her supervisor to work that day, or a fraction of it, the employee will be allowed compensatory time off during the 12-month period following the date of the holiday worked.
+If a holiday falls on an eligible employee's regularly scheduled work day, and the employee is required by his/her supervisor to work that day, or a fraction of it, or has approval in advance from his/her supervisor to work that day, or a fraction of it, salaried or exempt employees will be allowed compensatory time off during the 12-month period following the date of the holiday worked.
+Hourly employees who are paid bi-weekly will be paid on a straight time basis for holiday time worked.
 Holiday worked balances expire 12 months from the date of the holiday worked.
 This compensatory time should be scheduled at a time agreeable with both the employee and the supervisor.
 Should the granting of compensatory time off be disruptive to normal office functions, the supervisor will authorize payment on a straight time basis for the holiday.